-The skills gap in medicines and device regulatory affairs is leaving organisations short of staff at a time when there is more to do than ever before to get medicines and medical products to patients.
-TOPRA is supporting the profession to help fill this gap in several ways, including this apprenticeship.
+The skills gap in medicines and device regulatory affairs is leaving organisations short of staff at a time when there are more procedures to follow than ever before to get medicines and medical products to patients.
+TOPRA is supporting the profession to help fill this gap in several ways, including the Regulatory Affairs Specialist Apprenticeship training programme.

 What is the apprenticeship?